 As you can see, there is no one size fits all solution for everyone.
 If you feel overwhelmed with where to begin, then start small.
 It’s not all of nothing—have one conversation, make one change, and see what happens.

 Finally, let’s talk about minimalist Christmas traditions and reducing holiday stress.

 I think it all begins with how you manage your expectations.
 Go back to what Christmas really means to you, choose one or two things to focus on, and then build your traditions around that.

-For example, I was talking to a friend recently about our plans for Christmas Eve.
+For example, I was talking to a friend last year about our plans for Christmas Eve.
 She’s a great hostess and we normally go to her house the night before Christmas … but this year, with children and bedtimes … it was just going to be too complicated.